petter-a/ai-ht24-project/README.md

 # Method

-Prediction is performed using the LSTM (long short-term memory) neural network model.
+Prediction is performed using the LSTM (long short-term memory) neural network model which is a prefered measure for prediction from time series.

-The dataset is updated every 24h with new predictions.
+Training is taking place every 24-hour to take into consideration the latest developments.